LoHiiiiiii/DotEm-MatchmakingBot/README.md

-A simple matchmaking bot for discord.
-The basic gist is allowing searching arbitary id's and the bot pings everyone searching for the same id when enough players are searching.
-The bells and whistles include features like adding complete names and aliases for ids, making the bot DM you when a specific id is listened on a specific server, and adding the ability to join other people's searches by simple pressing a button that appears when someone does search for the id with a command.
+A Discord matchmaking bot for finding players.
+Search for arbitrary game IDs and the bot notifies everyone searching for the same ID once enough players are queued.

+**Features:**
+- Display names and aliases for game IDs
+- Join others' active searches via a button on their search message
+- DM notifications when a listened-for ID is searched on a server
+- Matchmaking board channels that aggregate active searches
+- Set defaults games for channels and default player counts for games